-- Using round numbers: While you don’t have to report everything to the penny, submitting numbers that are in multiples of $100 is a flag.
+- Using multiples of $100: While you don’t have to report everything to the penny, submitting numbers in multiples of $100 is a flag.
 For example, making a purchase at Staples for office supplies isn’t likely to add up to exactly $300.
 If you use a round number, the IRS knows you’re probably guessing and will want further information.

 - Deductions for home office: Deductions for a home office will draw the attention of the IRS.
-Deductions for a home office are frequently exaggerated and hard to substantiate.
+Deductions for a home office can be exaggerated and hard to substantiate.

 - Using your vehicle for business: If you’re going to use a vehicle for business and personal use, be sure to keep accurate logs with dates and mileage.
 It takes time and effort, but the data will be needed to validate the deduction as a business expense on your return.

-- Reporting losses for several years: The IRS knows that startup businesses may report losses in the early years, but a continuous string of losses becomes suspicious.
-If you are pretending that your hobby is actually a money-losing business while you still have a day-job, the IRS will soon figure this out and open an audit.
+- Reporting losses for several years: The IRS knows that startup businesses may report losses in the early years, but a continuous string of losses can be suspicious.

-- Deviations from industry standards: The IRS algorithm looks for deviations from income and expense deductions that are typical for the industry.
-Higher-than-normal deductions will draw a flag.
+- Deviations from industry standards: The IRS algorithm looks for deviations from income and expense deductions typical for the industry.

 - Charitable deductions: Large charitable deductions get immediate attention and must be supported with documents, such as a professional appraisal for artwork.